yottajunaid/spiderhash/README.md

-# THE REPOSITORY IS UNDER MAINTAINANCE!!!
-DON'T USE IT NOW!!!

 # SpiderHash

 **SpiderHash** is a GUI-based Hash Cracker utility written in Python.
 It supports cracking over **22 hashing algorithms**, offering both the convenience of a graphical user interface and the power of configurable wordlists / bruteforce behavior.